 Marist College offers prerequisite courses for entry into most medical, dental, and veterinary schools, as well as schools of podiatry, optometry, and other institutions allied to the health professions.
 Most students interested in preparing for health-profession careers major in the sciences.
 Pre-Med Biology majors should follow the recommended program sequence for Biomedical Science majors, found on page 68.
 Pre-Med Chemistry majors should follow the recommended program sequence for either the B.A.
 Biochemistry on page 80 or the B.S.
 Biochemistry Options on page 79.
 Pre-Med or Pre-Health Athletic Training majors should follow the recommended program sequence for the Athletic Training Major on page 61.
-Pre-Med or Pre-Health Medical Technology majors should follow the Recommended Program Sequence for Medical Technology on page 137.
+Pre-Med or Pre-Health Medical Technology majors should follow the Recommended Program Sequence for Medical Technology on page 137, choosing appropriate elective courses to fulfill the requirements listed below.
 Students may, however, major in the humanities or any other area, and take the necessary prerequisite courses, or their equivalents, as electives.
 These courses are as follows: